Calgary has a huge number of outdoor rinks most of which are run by volunteers and all of which are free to use.

 Rink with Refrigerated Ice Surface

 - Olympic Plaza – 228 8 Ave.
 S.E.
 (10 a. – 9 pm) – this is the only refrigerated outdoor ice surface in the city.
-Due to this the rink opens earlier than the other rinks (late November) and closes later (mid March).
-Washrooms are on site but there are no skate rentals.
+Due to this, the rink opens earlier than the other rinks (late November) and closes later (mid March).
+Washrooms are on site and they now have skate rentals too.
+Hockey sticks, toboggans, sleds & strollers are not permitted on the ice.

 What’s your family’s favorite skating rink?
 Do you know of a rink I’ve missed?